ohata-toast/Container-Container-Registry-v2/en/user-guide.md

 ```

 ### View a Container Image
-Stored container images can be viewed on the NHN Cloud Console.
+Stored container images can be viewed on the NCR Console.

 * Image list
-    You can view the list of container images by clicking the **View Image** button of the uploaded registry in the registry list on the **Container > Container Registry > Management** service page.
+    You can view the list of container images by clicking the **View Image** button of the uploaded registry in the registry list on the **Container > NHN Container Registry (NCR) > Management** service page.

 * Artifact list
     You can view the list of artifacts of an image by clicking the **View Artifact** button of the image in the image list.
 You can select a specific artifact from the artifact list to see details and a tag list.